jmeowmeow/PixieReport/express-progress/tasks.md

 Watching the local console suggested two improvements to weather not found reporting.
-* Add the station name to the console error
+- [X] Add the station name to the console error
-* Add the weather-not-found name to the JSON seen in /devpixie
+- [X] Add the weather-not-found name to the JSON seen in /devpixie

+Take The Small Win!
+Accomplished during commute.

 ## Weatherpixie.com Features